 In this eight-week summer study, we read John’s letter to a community in turmoil where John reminds his people and us of the good news of God’s unmerited Love and our calling to demonstrate that love towards others.
 For background on this study, I have used Ben Witherington’s Letters and Homilies for Hellenized Christians, Lukie Timothy Johnson’s The Writings of the New Testament, and Oliver Clement’s On Human Being.
 This summer study covers six to eight weeks.

 In his book, Everywhere Present: Christianity in a One-Storey Universe, Fr.
 Stephen Freeman (OCA) seeks to awaken us to the Reality of God’s living and active presence in our lives.
 God is not confined in a heaven distanced from our present existence or only found at the end of time but is truly transformingly present in the here and now.
 We simply must open our eyes.
-The Easter lesson covers six weeks.
+This Eastertide study covers six weeks.